 We will use an electronic system, called the 'Virtual Inspection Room' (VIR), for managing many aspects of the inspection.
 It is a web-based system that allows providers to upload information before the inspection and to download guidance from us about the inspection process.
-The VIR is also the place where providers can access the post-inspection questionnaires (PIQs).
+The VIR is also the place where providers can access the post-inspection questionnaires (PIQs) following a core inspection.